JaimieHemmings/MS2-dejaview/README.md

 ### Content

-Obviously most of the consumable content used on the website belongs to [TMDB](https://www.themoviedb.org/?language=en-GB) and I would like to thank them for creating such a comprehensive and robust API.
+Obviously, most of the consumable content used on the website belongs to [TMDB](https://www.themoviedb.org/?language=en-GB) and I would like to thank them for creating such a comprehensive and robust API.

 ### Code